 - > Lessons

 - > Tutor group time

 - > Lunch or Break time

-- > Clubs before or after school, or any other activities organised by the school
+- > Clubs before or after school, or any other activities organised by the school unless used following the direction of the teacher.

 Any use of mobile devices in school by pupils must be in line with the acceptable use agreement.
 Mobile devices must be kept out of sight in a pupil bag.